Bright $\mathrm{\textit{ab-initio}}$ photoluminescence of NV+ in diamond

 Calculating photoluminescence is generally limited by the computational complexity of quantum chemistry.
-A solid state approach uses Delta self consistent field ($\Delta$-SCF) with the supercell method which, although limited to specific cases~\cite{Gorling1999}, has found success with the vibrational lineshape of the PL of a defect in bulk, but has difficulty determining the zero phonon line (ZPL)~\cite{Alkauskas2014}.
+A solid state approach uses Delta self consistent field ($\Delta$-SCF) with the supercell method which has found success with the vibrational lineshape of the PL of a defect in bulk, but is only theoretically valid for excited states with different symmetry from the ground state~\cite{Gorling1999}.
 Cluster calculations allow us to use time-dependent density functional theory (TD-DFT) to obtain accurate ZPL and transition dipoles~\cite{Reimers2018,Gali2009b,gali2011b} but the result does not apply to solid state systems.
 Recently, we have demonstrated a method based on cluster calculation with frequency cutoff that can accurately predict the ZPL and phonon sidebands of solid state systems~\cite{karim2020}.

-In this work we report the first \textit{ab-initio} photoluminescence calculation showing that the \nvplus\ state is optically active.
-To our knowledge this is the first positively charged emitter in diamond to be ever reported showing quantum emission.
+In this work we report the first \textit{ab-initio} photoluminescence calculation showing that the \nvplus\ state is optically active and has a characteristic emission and absorption spectra.

-We perform TD-DFT calculation of the energy levels of the multielectron states (singlet and triplet E states), and find that the transition dipole moments of the singlet-singlet transition is non-zero.
+We perform TD-DFT calculation of the energy levels of the multielectron states (singlet and triplet states), and find that the transition dipole moments of the lowest singlet-singlet transition is non-zero.
 Using our recently developed frequency cutoff method\cite{karim2020}, we predict the full PL spectrum.
 This suggest that this state cannot be considered ’dark’ but there might be another effect preventing experimental observation of the optical signature.